Certification for Indiana Public Librarians

 Click here to see the new changes that took effect January 1, 2023

-Announcing ISL’s New Certification Portal
+ISL’s Certification Portal

-Our new certification portal, Indiana State Library: Certification for Indiana Librarians, is now available here.
-The new portal has a public look up feature that anyone can use to verify an Indiana librarian’s certification status.
+Our certification portal, Indiana State Library: Certification for Indiana Librarians, is now available.
+The portal has a public look up feature (Verify Status) that anyone can use to verify an Indiana librarian’s certification status.
 In addition, an Indiana librarian with a 5-year certificate or a temporary permit can use the portal to update their contact information.
 A 5-year certificate holder can also use the portal to renew their certificate.
-Instructions for using the portal can be found in this “Guide to Using New Certification Portal

-A person who holds a librarian certificate or temporary librarian permit must set up an account in ISL’s Certification Portal to print a copy of their certificate or temporary permit.
+Accounts on the Certification for Indiana Librarians (portal) site are initially created by the Indiana State Library during the application process.
+After creation, a person who holds a librarian certificate or temporary librarian permit must access their account in the portal to print a copy of their certificate or temporary permit.
 Individuals are not allowed to access portal accounts other than their own.
-Employers and others who wish to verify another person’s certification status should use the public lookup function “Verify Status” to do so.
+Employers and others who wish to verify another person’s certification status should use the public lookup function, Verify Status.
 The entire policy on access to portal records can be found here: Policy Regarding Access to Records on the Certification Portal.

 Who needs to be certified?

 Staff working at Indiana public libraries must be certified by the Indiana State Library if they spend at least 75% of their time on professional library work.
-Professional library work includes cataloging, copy cataloging, reference, collection development, reader’s advisory, and children’s or teen services.
+Professional library work includes, but is not limited to, cataloging, copy cataloging, reference, collection development, reader’s advisory, and children’s or teen services.
+Library directors and staff classified as branch/department heads must also be certified.
 Certification requirements apply to all permanent (non-substitute) professional staff, whether they work full-time or part-time.
-Find more detail about certification requirements for LC 1 through LC 7 here:

 What application should I use?